Hidden Gems & Attractions In Beverly Hills

 Built in 1928 for the son of a prominent oil baron, the majestic Greystone Mansion today is surrounded by 18.5 pastoral acres of lush, city-owned parkland.

 Greystone has had feature roles in dozens of famous movies including The Big Lebowski, There Will Be Blood, Ghostbusters, Austin Powers: Goldmember and Spiderman.

 Visit Greystone Mansion and stroll through two public areas on the grounds-the beautifully maintained formal gardens with their centerpiece fountain, and the pool and inner courtyard area.
-If you're looking to go inside the mansion, attend one of the special events including the annual Greystone Mansion Concours d'Elegance or many musical and theatrical performances held throughout the year, which unlock this special access.
+Park grounds are open 10 a.m. - 5 p.m.
+7 days a week.

-It's hard to imagine another area so concentrated with specialty sweets shops than Beverly Hills.
-Lines wrap around the block for Sprinkles' cupcakes and ice cream and a variety of macarons beckon from the counter at 'Lette Macarons.
+It's hard to imagine another location so concentrated with specialty sweets shops than Beverly Hills.
+Customers love the many flavors at Sprinkles Cupcakes and its popular cupcake ATM, and a variety of vegan macarons beckon from the counter at Ladurée.
 Open for tours, Edelweiss Chocolates was Lucille Ball's favorite and inspired her iconic "Job Switching" assembly line I Love Lucy episode.

 Beverly Hills Parks

 Beverly Hills is home to almost as many trees (33,000 species) as residents and has an impressive 14 parks!
 This commitment to urban forestry has been recognized by the Arbor Day Foundation who has named Beverly Hills a "Tree City USA" community for over 25 years.